ESF-Works

 Round 1 to Round 2

-The partnership successfully delivered a range of innovative activities during Round One of the Equal Programme, covering 2002–2005, and is building on this experience during Round Two, particularly in benefiting from the strong strategic and policy links developed in the first round.
-These links will benefit the Round Two partnership, which is focusing on the delivery of joined-up support services for long-term unemployed and incapacity benefit claimants, and creating the strategic links between the key services required of clients with multiple barriers to work.
+The Partnership successfully delivered a range of innovative activities during Round 1 of the Equal Programme, covering 2002 – 2005, and is building on this experience during Round 2; particularly in benefiting from the strong strategic and policy links developed in the first Round.
+These strategic links will benefit the Round 2 partnership, which is focusing on the delivery of joined-up support services for long-term unemployed and incapacity benefit claimants; and making the strategic links between the key services required of clients with multiple barriers to work.

 End-dates